P1: Pursuits in life

 At the heart of human experience lies an enduring question: What is the basic human drive?

-The answers to this question shape our understanding of why we pursue what we do, and why we strive, create, compare, and sometimes, self-destruct.
-We can divide most of these pursuits into one of the two categories.
-The first class is a set of survival instincts which has the biological tendency to overcome everything else.
-The second class, however, consists of our most common cognitive patterns which form the basis for most of our pursuits once we are out of the initial survival phase.
-These include associations, simulations, perfectionism with architectural thought, and cerebral projections.
+The answers to this question shape our understanding of why we pursue what we do, why we strive, create, compete, imitate, and sometimes self-destruct.
+Broadly, our pursuits fall into two categories.
+The first is the primal set of survival instincts consisting of the biological imperatives that override everything else.
+The second, and far more intricate, is the collection of cognitive patterns that guide our actions once survival is secured.
+These include associations, simulations, architectural perfectionism, and cerebral projections.

 From Kant’s kingdom of ends to Le Corbusier’s Radiant City, history brims with minds determined to make reality fit a blueprint.
 In literature, Ayn Rand’s Howard Roark embodies the same tension, an architect who insists that the purity of design outweighs compromise with circumstance.